dart-lang/language/working/333 - shared memory multithreading/proposal.md

 transferred data.

 Consider for example a front-end for Dart language which tries to parse a large Dart program.
-It is possible to parallelize parsing of SCC components in the import graph, however you can't fully avoid serialization costs - because resulting ASTs can't be directly shared between isolates.
+It is possible to parallelize parsing of strongly connected components in the import graph, however you can't fully avoid serialization costs - because resulting ASTs can't be directly shared between isolates.
 Similar example is parallelizing loading of ASTs from a large Kernel binary.

 > [!NOTE]
 >